James Ogilvy: Personal life

-He is also a godfather of Princess Eugenie, the younger daughter of his second cousin, Prince Andrew, Duke of York, and Sarah, Duchess of York.
+He is also a godfather of Princess Eugenie, the younger daughter of his second cousin, Andrew Mountbatten Windsor, and Sarah Ferguson.

 In 1997, while on holiday in Florida with his wife and children, he swam out into the ocean and was bitten by a shark.
 Ogilvy had several leg wounds and required 30 stitches.

 Ancestry

 His maternal grandparents were Prince George, Duke of Kent, the fourth son of King George V; and Princess Marina of Greece and Denmark.
 Princess Marina was the daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia (later known as Princess Nicholas of Greece and Denmark).
 He has a younger sister, Marina Ogilvy.